-Public corporations Companies that are fully or partly owned by government or public authorities and are regulated by law.

-Public Benefit Organisations (PBOs) Organisations that are mainly funded by donations from the public and other institutions, which engage in social activities meeting the needs, interest and the well-being of the general public.
+Public entities Companies, agencies, funds and accounts that are fully or partly owned by government or public authorities and are regulated by law.
+Public benefit organisations Organisations that are mainly funded by donations from the public and other institutions, which engage in social activities meeting the needs, interest and the well-being of the general public.

 Public goods Goods and services that would not be provided in a pure free-market system (e.g. defence), and are largely provided by government.
+Public Investment Corporation (PIC) A government-owned investment management company that invests funds on behalf of public-sector entities.
+Its largest client is the Government Employees Pension Fund.

-Public Private Partnerships (PPPs) A contractual arrangement whereby a private party performs part of a government function and assumes the associated risks.
+Public private partnerships (PPPs) A contractual arrangement whereby a private party performs part of a government function and assumes the associated risks.
 In return, the private party receives a fee according to predefined performance criteria.
-Public sector National government, provincial government, local government, extra budgetary governmental institutions, social security funds and nonfinancial public enterprises.
+Public sector National government, provincial government, local government, extrabudgetary governmental institutions, social security funds and nonfinancial public enterprises.

+Public sector borrowing

+Real effective exchange rate

+requirement (PSBR)

-Public sector borrowing requirement (PSBR) The consolidated cash borrowing requirement of general government and public enterprises.
+The consolidated cash borrowing requirement of general government and

+public enterprises.

 Rating agency Institutions that evaluate the ability of countries or other borrowers to honour their international and domestic debt obligations.
-Credit ratings are used by international investors as indications of the sovereign risk of a country.

-Real effective exchange rate A measure of the rate of exchange of the rand relative to a trade-weighted average of South Africa's trading partners' currencies, adjusted for price trends in South Africa and the countries included.
+Credit ratings are used by international investors as indications of sovereign risk.
+A measure of the rate of exchange of the rand relative to a trade-weighted average of South Africa's trading partners' currencies, adjusted for price trends in South Africa and the countries included.

 Real exchange rate The level of the exchange rate taking account of inflation differences.
-Real expenditure The level of expenditure after taking account of inflation.
+Real expenditure Expenditure measured in constant prices, i.e. after taking account of inflation.

 Real wage The return, or wage, to employees, measured at a constant price level.
 Recession A period in which national output and income declines.
 A recession is usually defined as two consecutive quarters of negative growth.
-Regional service council (RSC) levies Taxes on payroll and turnover collected by local authorities to fund mainly infrastructural development projects.
+Regional integration An economic policy intended to boost economic activity in a geographical area extending beyond one country.